 Thirty minutes into our descent and we were wondering where the scree was.
 It felt like we should have reached it in the amount of time we had been hiking.
 We kept hiking.
 No scree.
 We wondered where the hell we were when we were on the scree.
 We also wondered how the hell we found ourselves back to the main trail after the scree.
 We were bewildered.
 And impressed.

 It was only after I got home and spent some time on the Internet tubes did I piece together the scree puzzle.
-I found information about the original trail and based the photos I’d taken like the one of Source Lake, I was able to pinpoint our position and conclude that we were badasses, hiking up the scree and along the original trail.
+I found information about the original trail and based the photos I’d taken and I was able to pinpoint our position and conclude that we were badasses, hiking up the scree and along the original trail.

 Snow Lake trail is now my #1 go-to hike for visitors.